 You’ll need a four-wheel drive to complete this track as you mainly travel along unsealed roads.
 One of the highlights is the Outdoor Gallery, Outback Way – made up of a series of outdoor art installations by regional artists along the Plenty Highway.

 Your 4WD outback adventure begins in the town of Winton, Queensland, the birthplace of the famous Australian folk song ‘Waltzing Matilda’.
 A must-do before you leave is to join a fossicking tour and dig for dinosaur fossils at the Australian Age of Dinosaurs Museum – home to the largest preparation laboratory and collection of Australian dinosaur fossils.

 Day 2: Boulia to Jervois Station (470km)

-The next morning, get ready to cross into the Northern Territory and stop at Jervois Station.
+The next morning, get ready to cross into the Northern Territory and stop at Jervois Station along the Plenty Highway.
 This working cattle station has a simple camping area, which is ideal for a short overnight stay.
 Stock up on firewood and camp under the stars.

 Day 3: Jervois Station to Alice Springs (350km)